tocisz/homepage/t/posts_source/005-Hall-effect-sensors.md

 You can find them in CD/DVD drives.
 The main motor that rotates CD/DVD disc is so called brushless DC motor.
-From the operating point of view it is similar to a stepper motor with a big step of 30 degrees (only 12 steps for full revolution).
+From the operating point of view it is similar to a stepper motor with a big step of 30 degrees (only 12 steps per full revolution).
 The particular type that I found in my scrap DVD has 3 inputs to drive the motor.
 ![BLDC motor from DVD](005-1.jpg)

-To drive it effectively motor control circuit has to put electrical current trough 2 out of 3 inputs in the right sequence, e.g.:
+To drive it effectively a motor control circuit has to put electrical current trough 2 out of 3 inputs in the right sequence, e.g.:
 ```
   0 1 2 3 4 5 0 1 2 3 4 5 ...